The GDC, along with other healthcare regulators, recognises a common professional duty to be open and honest when things go wrong.

 The organisational duty of candour was introduced in Scotland in April 2018.
 The provisions are very similar to the English duty, but with slight differences.

 - In both countries, a notifiable incident is something that a reasonable health care professional would view as resulting in one of the defined outcomes.

 - In Scotland, the person giving this view must not have been involved in the incident itself.

 - Activation of the organisational duty and notification to the affected person or their representative, must occur as soon as reasonably practicable (usually within ten working days) after knowledge of the incident.

 - As to the notification procedure itself, the Scottish Act says that the patient involved should have a choice about whether they want to receive more information about the incident.

 An area of difficulty may be deciding whether an incident reaches the threshold for notification under the statutory duty.
-This may be confusing, as the threshold is low for the dentist’s ethical duty (any harm causing distress to the patient) while the threshold for the statutory duty is higher and complex.
+This may be confusing, as the threshold is low for a dental professional's ethical duty (any harm causing distress to the patient), but higher and more complex for the statutory duty.

 Where an organisation's clinical governance procedures for reporting and investigating incidents are followed, it is unlikely that a notifiable patient safety incident will be overlooked.
 And in any event, dental professionals must always follow their ethical duty, irrespective of whether the statutory duty applies.

 Legislation and guidance